alien4cloud/alien4cloud.github.io/documentation/1.1.0/user_guide/plugin_management.md

 Alien 4 Cloud is not managing actual runtime state of deployments by itself.
 In order to do so it delegates runtime to orchestrators, as well refered in Alien 4 Cloud as _PaaS Providers_.
 A PaaS Provider in A4C is a plugin that will be associated with _Clouds_.
 It is possible of course to have multiple clouds using the same PaaS Provider as well a multiple clouds with different PaaS Providers.

-We currently support Cloudify 2 and Cloudify 3 orchestrators as PaaS Providers.
-Cloudify 3 is recommended for new projects while we still recommends using Cloudify 2 as long as the version 3.2 is not released and supported in Alien 4 Cloud.
+We currently support Cloudify 3 orchestrators as PaaS Providers.

 ## Installing plugin in Alien 4 Cloud